Yasmin Monet Prince: Career

 Prince made her screen debut in the 2016 Mahalia Belo TV film Ellen for Channel 4.

-Prince had a recurring role as Clara Mahan in season one of the action series Hanna, as a friend of the eponymous lead character; she was promoted to a series regular in season two.
+She had a recurring role as Clara Mahan in season one of the action series Hanna, as a friend of the eponymous lead character; she was promoted to a series regular in season two.

 In 2020, Prince appeared in one episode of the limited anthology series Unsaid Stories, opposite Nicholas Pinnock, and was also named a Screen International Star of Tomorrow.

-In 2021, Prince played Alison in the British romantic comedy film Boxing Day.
-In 2022 she was cast in the film Portraits of Dangerous Women (2024), alongside Tara Fitzgerald. in of 2023, she played Ruth in the single season of the Sky Max comedy drama Then You Run.
+In 2021, she played Alison in the British romantic comedy film Boxing Day.

+In 2023, she played Ruth in the single season of the Sky Max comedy drama series Then You Run.
+She played Ashley in the 2024 comedy drama film Portraits of Dangerous Women (2024), alongside Tara Fitzgerald, with Mark Lewis Jones as her father.